beverloo/peter.sh/services/README.md

 There are a number of services included in this repository.

+* **auto-deploy**.
+Updates the local Git checkout when changes have been pushed to the GitHub repository.
 * **command-line-flags**.
 Tracks and indexes the command line flags available to Chromium and Google Chrome.
 * **css-properties**.
 Tracks the list of CSS properties supported by Blink, Gecko and WebKit.
 Trident has to be updated manually.
 * **repository-tracker**.
 Tracks all commits to the Blink, Chromium, Skia and v8 repositories and stores them in a MySQL database.